Shiraz848/Group7/WEB_partC/README.md

 ### Visiting the Home Page

-1. Enter the website's URL to navigate to the home page.
+1. Navigate to the home page.
 2. On the home page, you can read about the general details of the service offered.

 ### Signing Up